Wang-Lin-boop/GeminiMol/README.md

 ## 📕 Installation

 GeminiMol is a pytorch-based AI model.
 To set up the GeminiMol model, we recommend using conda for Python environment configuration.
+If you encounter any problems with the installation, please feel free to post an issue or discussion it.

 > Installing MiniConda (skip if conda was installed)